 Example: Mark bought his son a gift, but he wanted to keep it a surprise until a later date.
-However, after a few days went by, he was too excited to wait any longer, so he decided to spill the beans early.
+However, after a day went by, he spilled the beans early because he was too excited to wait any longer.

 In other words, Mark did not want to keep the gift a secret anymore, so he told his son about it.

 Synonyms: let the cat out of the bag, blow the whistle on (someone)

 Spilling the beans refers to someone who makes private information known, but why?
 For that matter, why are beans being spilled in the first place?
 Well, this phrase may come from ancient Greece.
 Let’s learn why that is.